kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

 Signatures
 ==========

-With Cuckoo you're able to create some customized signatures that you can run against the analysis results in order to identify some predefined pattern that might represent a particular malicious behavior or an indicator you're interested in.
+With CAPE you're able to create some customized signatures that you can run against the analysis results in order to identify some predefined pattern that might represent a particular malicious behavior or an indicator you're interested in.